ktaka-ccmp/ktaka.blog.ccmp.jp/2023/Svelte+FastAPI-Sign-in-with-Google/Readme.en.md

 {/await}
 ```

-## Implementing the Backend with FastAPI
+## Backend implementation with FastAPI

 I implemented the backend API server using FastAPI.
 It verifies the JWT received from the frontend Javascript apps, creates a user account, issues a session_id, and registers it in the session database.